 As if you don’t have enough to think about, there’s the factor of the battery’s calendar life.
 This is the time-based degradation that occurs whether you use the battery or not.
 For emergency equipment like solar generators, which might sit unused for extended periods, this is important to keep in mind.
 Batteries need to be ‘exercised’ or used regularly to maintain their health.
 This means that even in non-emergency times, use your generator!
 Some brands advertise a battery life of 2,500 cycles.
 At one cycle per day, that means your generator will last nearly 7 years.
 If you cycle it once every other day, you’re looking at nearly 14 years.
 Imagine the smiles you will put on people’s faces when you still have an LED light on at the dinner table three years into some long term power outage.
 Bottom line, a solar generator is going to last you a long time, so use it and enjoy it.

 I hope we’ve established that while solar generators do have limitations, their utility in a grid-down situation can be significant.
 They offer us an opportunity to maintain some semblance of normalcy and functionality while we adapt to a grid-down situation.
-Human ingenuity, driven by necessity, often leads to inventive solutions.
+Human ingenuity, driven by necessity, will always lead to inventive solutions.
 When faced with a grid-down situation and the fact that our solar generator will only last so long, it’ll be smart to use the time while our generator works to either figure out a way to get by without it or figure out ways to keep it running.
 This interim period is not just about utilizing the generator while it last, it’s about adapting to changing circumstances and preparing for a future without it.
 Remember, preparedness is fundamentally about adaptability.
 It involves having enough resources to withstand the initial phase of a crisis and, more importantly, the ability to adapt as the situation evolves.
 Adaptability is a dynamic process, not a static state.
 It requires ongoing assessment, learning, and the ability to adjust to new realities.
 This flexibility, the capacity to evolve and overcome challenges, is at the heart of effective preparedness.
 In a world where change is the only constant, the ability to adapt is our greatest asset.
 The inevitable degradation of a solar generator in a prolonged grid-down scenario is a reality, but its presence can be a game-changer in the initial phases of adaptation.
 By understanding and maintaining these devices, you ensure they serve you effectively for as long as possible.